hessam-kk/Car_Rent_System_ver_2.0/README.md

 The application is divided into smaller elements (files) which allows you to organize the code.

-Main.cpp -> main project file.

-Definition_Log_in.cpp 	-> file with function definitions of a given class.
-Definition_Sign_in.cpp 	-> file with function definitions of a given class.
-Definition_User.cpp 	-> file with function definitions of a given class.
-Definition_Admin.cpp 	-> file with function definitions of a given class.
-Definition_Server.cpp 	-> file with function definitions of a given class.
-Definition_Others.cpp 	-> file with function definitions of a given class.

-Log_in.h 	-> file with class headers.
-Sign_in.h 	-> file with class headers.
-User.h 		-> file with class headers.
-Admin.h 	-> file with class headers.
-Server.h 	-> file with class headers.
-Others.h 	-> file with class headers.

 Currently, the project is in the Pre-Alfa phase, so it has not yet achieved any functionalities, and the above-mentioned functions are design assumptions.
 You can find out about all changes by checking the current page.